NI-Connectome/Myelination-function-coupling/README.md

 Use 'MFC_calculating.m' to Calculate the vertex-level MFC/gMFC/sMFC for the demo dHCP subject (ID:sub-CC00056XX07 ses-10700), the demo data is provided in a subfolder 'data', and the results of demo data are stored in another subfolder 'result'.

 ### <2.Growth_effect_analysis>:
-Use GAM model to investigate linear and nonlinear relationships between MFC and age ('Growth_effect_analysis.R').
+Use 'Growth_effect_analysis.R' to investigate linear and nonlinear relationships between MFC and age, the required data is provided in a subfolder 'data', and the results are stored in another subfolder 'result'.

 ### <3.Distance_dependence_analysis>:
-Investigate the distance dependence of MFC ('Distance_dependence_analysis.m') by dividing vertices into multiple vertex-specific parts, then recalculating MFC for each part.
+Use 'Distance_dependence_analysis.m' to investigate the distance dependence of MFC.

 ## The following analyses were carried out using open source packages: